 Treating Marionette Lines

-Dr. Bucko and our Registered Nurse, Deb Prescott, offer treatments to soften the appearance of marionette lines and create youthful, healthier looking skin.
+Dr. Bucko and our Registered Nurse, Hilary Black, offer treatments to soften the appearance of marionette lines and create youthful, healthier looking skin.

 We commonly use dermal fillers to restore facial volume, which fills out wrinkles and folds.
 Some of the fillers we use are formulated with hyaluronic acid, a naturally occurring substance that also attracts moisture to the area to keep it looking plump and supple.